Water purification: Sand filter

 Original map by John Snow showing the clusters of cholera cases in the London epidemic of 1854.

 The first documented use of sand filters to purify the water supply dates to 1804, when the owner of a bleachery in Paisley, Scotland, John Gibb, installed an experimental filter, selling his unwanted surplus to the public.
 This method was refined in the following two decades by engineers working for private water companies, and it culminated in the first treated public water supply in the world, installed by engineer James Simpson for the Chelsea Waterworks Company in London in 1829.
 This installation provided filtered water for every resident of the area, and the network design was widely copied throughout the United Kingdom in the ensuing decades.

 The practice of water treatment soon became mainstream and common, and the virtues of the system were made starkly apparent after the investigations of the physician John Snow during the 1854 Broad Street cholera outbreak.
 Snow was sceptical of the then-dominant miasma theory that stated that diseases were caused by noxious "bad airs".
 Although the germ theory of disease had not yet been developed, Snow's observations led him to discount the prevailing theory.
 His 1855 essay On the Mode of Communication of Cholera conclusively demonstrated the role of the water supply in spreading the cholera epidemic in Soho, with the use of a dot distribution map and statistical proof to illustrate the connection between the quality of the water source and cholera cases.
 His data convinced the local council to disable the water pump, which promptly ended the outbreak.

 The Metropolis Water Act introduced the regulation of the water supply companies in London, including minimum standards of water quality for the first time.
 The Act "made provision for securing the supply to the Metropolis of pure and wholesome water", and required that all water be "effectually filtered" from 31 December 1855.
 This was followed up with legislation for the mandatory inspection of water quality, including comprehensive chemical analyses, in 1858.
 This legislation set a worldwide precedent for similar state public health interventions across Europe.
 The Metropolitan Commission of Sewers was formed at the same time, water filtration was adopted throughout the country, and new water intakes on the Thames were established above Teddington Lock.
 Automatic pressure filters, where the water is forced under pressure through the filtration system, were innovated in 1899 in England.

+By the 1920s large municipal water systems installed rapid sand filters, which require smaller land areas compared to slow sand filters.